Skip to main content

 • Dietary Nitrates ∞ Present in leafy greens like spinach and arugula, the body can convert these compounds into nitric oxide, providing an additional source for vasodilation.

-Through these combined mechanisms, a disciplined approach to can halt and, in many cases, reverse the functional declines associated with early vascular aging.
+Through these combined mechanisms, a disciplined approach to diet and exercise can halt and, in many cases, reverse the functional declines associated with early vascular aging.
 These interventions are not passive measures; they are active biological signals that reprogram the endothelium back toward a state of health and resilience.

 Academic